Stephen-J-Whitaker/music-aid/README.md

 ## **3. Features**

 Multiple user stories are dependent on many of the features.
-Details of the user stories dependent on each feature are given along with links to both the user stories and the features and their respective acceptance criteria.
+Details of the user stories dependent on each feature are given.

 Use story IDs are the format: Epic ID.User Story ID